Poster session: Academic conference

 On occasion, poster sessions are displayed digitally on large monitors and this allows for features such as embedded videos, narrations and external links.

 Collections of digital posters can successfully be viewed on desktop monitors with sufficient resolution and pixel density.
 This provides a means for academic and professional societies to create digital archives of current and past poster sessions.

 Organizers of digital poster sessions are challenged with managing the logistics of presenting hundreds, if not thousands, of posters on a limited number of monitors.
 With the traditional printed poster session, attendees can spend as much, or as little, time at each poster depending on interest, and the posters are continuously on display.
 They can interact with authors and discuss the research without time constraints.
 With a digital poster session, presentations are usually timed, with a limited amount of exposure, and follow a set schedule.

+Academic assessment

+Poster sessions are used as an alternative to oral presentations as a form of academic assessment.